To create garments and accessories with longevity in wear and style.

 We communicate through email and video link – which means we don’t have any big flights and trips to India.
 The video link allows us to see the workshop and its tailors.

 We will continue to enquire and review standards in line with The International Labour Organisations Core Conventions.

 At the core of everything we do, our position is to design and make beautiful artisan pieces that will live on in your life for years to come and may even be passed on to be loved by someone else.

 I hope by doing this it will allow my suppliers and I to make a living doing what we love.
 Doing it in a way that has no bad environmental or social impact on the world.
-It’s my dream to continue to enlighten folk into the great craftsmanship and passion textile artisans have and the immense time and skill that goes into making the beautiful textiles of the world.
+It’s our dream to continue to enlighten folk into the great craftsmanship and passion textile artisans have and the immense time and skill that goes into making the beautiful textiles of the world.

 We have a practical approach.
 This is my on going ethical policy, which we hope will change, improve and keep evolving over time as we learn more dynamic ways of being eco friendly.